GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 - **Suicide Mission** — everyone has a role. ask of every component: if this dies, does everything else die with it? the one you didn't prepare for is the one that kills you.
 - **The Reapers** — you didn't build for this, everything is custom. assume failure, test it deliberately.

+_Kelly's objection here: you looked at the terminal, saw "cache" further down the list, and started building Redis.
+You're at Horizon.
+The terminal told you exactly what Horizon needs — index and pool.
+You skipped the line.
+You built a Loyalty Mission solution for a Horizon problem and your tables still don't have indexes._

 ### The Narrative

 Pressly is doing a pre-jump capacity check.
 The notepad is the ship's current limits.
 The terminal is the mission demand.
 He cross-references the two.
 The writes are circled — he's worried.
 We survived Horizon but only just.
 The next mission requires upgrades before we jump.

 You ask "can we handle the next mission?"
 Kelly jumps in before he answers.

+_Kelly's objection here: you gave Pressly your RPS and forgot to decompose it.
+You handed him one number and he's been cross-referencing against write capacity — but your number was requests, not transactions.
+Writes cost more.
+You didn't account for that before arriving._

 ### Key Decisions